 Recently, however, there has been a conscious push-back for quality.
 The vinyl resurgence has demonstrated as much – LPs certainly aren't lauded for their convenience – and so has the rise of high-resolution audio.
 So is there a way to enjoy ease of use without sacrificing performance?

 The folks at telecommunications giant Qualcomm certainly think so.
-In January 2016, the company launched aptX HD, a Bluetooth codec capable of wirelessly transmitting 24-bit hi-res audio between aptX HD-supporting kit.
+In January 2016, the company launched aptX HD, a Bluetooth codec capable of wirelessly transmitting 24-bit hi-res audio between aptX HD-supporting kit – and the closest-in-quality rival to Sony's high-quality LDAC codec.
 In a nutshell, Bluetooth devices such as portable speakers, smartphones and wireless headphones can now sound even better because of it.

-But what's so good about aptX HD?
+So, what's so good about aptX HD?
 How can you hear it?
 And what devices are compatible?
-Read on...
+Let's get to it...

 To understand what aptX HD is, we need to discuss what ‘classic’ aptX is.
 It is an audio-coding algorithm, created in the late 1980s, popular with film studios and radio broadcasters.
 Steven Spielberg was an early adopter, collaborating to use aptX to record audio for 5.1 digital playback for films including Jurassic Park in 1993, and later Schindler’s List and Saving Private Ryan.

 These days, aptX is synonymous with Bluetooth, which you’ll find on plenty of computers, smartphones, AV receivers, and plenty of other consumer electronics products.